jo-sobo/scriptlogs-unraid-plugin/README.md

 A big thank you to **Andrew Zawadzki** for creating and maintaining the excellent User Scripts plugin.

+## ☕ Donation

+If you appreciate my work and would like to support my efforts as a hobbyist developer, you can buy me a coffee!
+Every bit of support helps me to continue creating and maintaining projects like this one.

+You can donate here: https://coff.ee/magnum.308

 ## License
 This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.